beginning of content

 Surgical treatments

-Most basic skin cancer surgeries can be performed by your doctor.
-When removing a suspected cancer, your doctor will also cut out some nearby skin (the margin) for testing..
-If they discover cancer cells in the margin, you may need further surgery or radiation therapy.
+Often, non-melanoma skin cancer removal can be done by your doctor.
+When removing a suspected cancer, your doctor will also cut out some nearby skin around the edges for testing.
+If they find more cancer cells, you may need further surgery or radiation therapy.

-For cancers in areas hard to manage surgically (such as near the eyes, nose, lips or ears), a technique called Mohs surgery (microscopically controlled excision) may be used.
+For cancers in areas such as near your eyes, nose, lips or ears, a technique called Mohs surgery (microscopically controlled excision) may be used.
+A specially trained doctor or dermatologist will do this procedure.

 Other surgical methods include curettage (removal of tissue with a spoon shaped instrument with a sharp edge) and electrodessication (cautery — burning to remove tissue).
 These methods are usually performed by a dermatologist.